aymanmostafa/jumia/frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Docker
-* docker build -t validatorUI-image
+* docker build -t validator-ui-image .
-* docker run -d -p 4200:4200 --name validatorUI-container validatorUI-image:latest
+* docker run -p 3000:80 validator-ui-image